ovihasan766/Abid-Hasan-Chowdhury-Ovi/README.md

+## 👋 About Me
-# Hi there, I'm Abid Hasan Chowdhury Ovi

-### 📊 Data Visualization & Business Intelligence Specialist
+I’m Abid Hasan Chowdhury Ovi, a Data Visualization & Business Intelligence Specialist from Dhaka, Bangladesh.

-I turn raw data into clear insights that help businesses make smarter decisions.
-I enjoy creating end-to-end dashboards in Power BI, like my Sales Dashboard, and in Tableau, including my Superstore Sales and Profitability analysis.
-I focus on making data simple so teams can track and improve performance.
+Currently pursuing my MBA with a focus on Accounting and Information Systems, I specialize in transforming raw data into actionable insights.
+My career goal is to help businesses make smarter decisions by building intuitive dashboards and applying advanced analytics using tools like Power BI, Tableau, and Python.

 ---